Natural Disaster Income Tax Credit

 - Property owners will need to provide their Township Assessor or the County Assessor with proof of loss in the form of receipts, estimates, invoices, insurance claims or other validation to claim the income tax credit

-Please bring completed forms and proof of loss documentation to the Lake Villa Assessor’s Office or the Chief County Assessment Office.
+Please bring completed forms and proof of loss documentation to the Warren Township Assessor’s Office or the Chief County Assessment Office.
 The information will then be evaluated to:

 - Determine whether the property owner has already received a benefit with a Natural Disaster Homestead Exemption